Equipe de recherche FLOWERS

 Maturational constraints which, coupled with the other constraints, can allow the progressive release of novel sensorimotor degrees of freedom to be explored;

-We also study how these constraints on exploration can allow a robot to bootstrap multimodal perceptual abstractions associated to motor skills, in particular in the context of modelling language acquisition as a developmental process grounded in action.
+We also study how these constraints on exploration can allow a machine to bootstrap multimodal perceptual abstractions associated to motor skills, in particular in the context of modelling language acquisition as a developmental process grounded in action.

 Exploration is progressive.
 The space of skills that can be learnt in real world sensorimotor spaces is so large and complicated that not everything can be learnt at the same time.
 Simple skills are learnt first, and only when they are mastered, new skills of progressively increasing difficulty become the behavioural focus;